In 2015, Travois celebrated 20 years in business and $1 billion of investment in American Indian, Alaska Native and Native Hawaiian communities.

 #20YearsEquals: Two Generations

-Founder David Bland started Travois in 1995 and now serves as chairman and CEO.
-His daughter, Elizabeth Bland Glynn, is chief operating officer, and in this video, the two discuss: how the company was started; memories from the early days; great leaders in tribal housing; friends and partnerships made through the years; and what #20YearsEquals to Travois.
+Founder David Bland started Travois in 1995.
+His daughter, Elizabeth Bland Glynn, is now CEO, and in this video, the two discuss: how the company was started; memories from the early days; great leaders in tribal housing; friends and partnerships made through the years; and what #20YearsEquals to Travois.

 For 25 years, Native college students like Waylon Ballew (pictured above) have benefited from assistance from the American Indian College Fund.
 In this Q&A blog, Cheryl Crazy Bull (Sicangu Lakota), president and CEO of the College Fund, answered questions for us about what #20YearsEquals (actually, 25 years) to the College Fund in its mission to transform Indian higher education.